Education Standards Committee (ESC)

 Outside of work, I enjoy spending time with my family, going to the theatre and playing tennis.

-Andrew Hinnigan - Teacher Governor.
+Andrew Hinnigan - Teacher Governor

-Link Governor for Community and Social Media.
+Link Governor for Community & Social Media and Pastoral - Attendance

 I am Andrew Hinnigan, Head of ICT and Computing at Haughton Academy.
 I have been a teacher in Haughton since 2006, I feel I have built up trust and excellent rapport with staff, students and parents.
 I have seen and led rapid improvement in ICT results and hope to carry this on as the new Computing GCSE is implemented across KS3 and KS4.
 I became part of the Education Standards Committee as a teacher representative so I could represent my teaching colleagues here at Haughton.
 Having a voice for them on various views and concerns they may have or wish to raise.

 Link Governor for SEN